Announcement Type: Competing Supplement

 Mortality data also found that AI/AN individuals have significantly higher death rates from HIV/AIDS than whites, which could be attributable to later diagnosis, lack of linkage to care, difficulty accessing care, challenges to treatment adherence, or other factors or combination of factors.

 Another common co-morbidity for bloodborne HIV infection is Hepatitis C Virus (HCV) infection.
 In 2009, approximately 21% of HIV-infected adults who were tested for past or present HCV infection tested positive, although co-infection prevalence varies substantially according to HIV-infected risk group (e.g., men who have sex with men (MSM), high-risk heterosexuals, and persons who inject drugs).
 As HCV is a bloodborne virus primarily transmitted through direct contact with the blood of an infected person, coinfection with HIV and HCV is common (62-80%) among HIV-infected injection-drug users.
 Although transmission via injection drug use remains the most common mode of HCV acquisition in the U.S., sexual transmission is an important mode of acquisition among certain groups, including HIV-infected MSM with certain risk factors.

-Data have shown that HCV disproportionately affects AI/AN people, with HCV-related mortality more than double the national rate.
+Data have shown Start Printed Page 38258that HCV disproportionately affects AI/AN people, with HCV-related mortality more than double the national rate.

 Data also show that Sexually Transmitted Infection (STI) rates remain elevated in Indian Country.
 Recurrent STIs can increase the likelihood of HIV transmission.
 Gonorrhea and syphilis often present as co-morbid conditions with HIV diagnosis, particularly among MSM.
 The latest Indian Health Surveillance Report: Sexually Transmitted Diseases 2015